garethky/ADS1220-Klipper-Board/High Temp Load Cell Toolhead Board/Design Discussion.md

 ## Squaks
 This section is a TODO list of issues and subjects not yet thought through:
 * Double check the pin assignments on the MCU for all pins.
 PWM, ADC, SPI etc.
-* Double check the footprint of the Oscillator Module
+* Double check what unused pins on all components should be tied to: NC or GND
 * Re-Run via stitching

 ## References